ResearchComputingServices/srna/README.md

 - Position Arguments:
   - sequence_file: Sequence file that contains the genome (including absolute path)
-  - format_sequence: Format of the sequence file (e.g., genbank, fasta, etc.)
+  - format_sequence: Format of the sequence file (e.g., genbank or embl)
-  - shift_position: Shift position to compute the sRNAs
+  - shift_position: Shift position to compute the asRNAs
-  - length: sRNAs length
+  - length: asRNAs length
-  - expected_cutoff: Expected cutoff when blasting sRNAs against input genome
+  - expected_cutoff: Expected cutoff when blasting asRNAs against input genome
-  - identity_percentage_cutoff: Percentage of identity cutoff used when blasting sRNAs against input genome (a value between 0 and 1)
+  - identity_percentage_cutoff: Percentage of identity cutoff used when blasting asRNAs against input genome (a value between 0 and 1)

 - Optional arguments:
   - -h, --help: Shows help about how the program usage
-  - -t TAGS, --tags TAGS: Excel file that includes the locus/gene tags to compute the sRNAS
+  - -t TAGS, --tags TAGS: Excel file that includes the locus/gene tags to compute the asRNAS
-  - -r RECOMPUTE, --recompute RECOMPUTEShift position when recomputing sRNAS with hits
+  - -r RECOMPUTE, --recompute RECOMPUTE Shift position when recomputing asRNAS with hits

 **Important:**
 The set of tags should follow the format as illustrated in the sample file tags_k12.xlsx.
 That is, the tags file should contain the following headers and in that order: